DrakeRyzer/DrakeSW5E/Species/Droid/index.md

 These rules serve as a rework of the current Droid player character species.

 ## Players as Droids
-Unlike Droid NPCs, player controlled droids can be considered Droid heroes or villans and are assumed either to be "self-owned" or to be owned by another player character (with the approval of both the Gamemaster and the player in question).
-Even if owned by another member of the party, the Gamemaster should ensure that the owner does not abuse their authority by giving unreasonable or unwanted orders to the other player's Droid character.
+Unlike Droid NPCs, player controlled droids can be considered Droid heroes or villans and are assumed either to be "self-owned" or to be owned by another player character (with the approval of both the Game Master and the player in question).
+Even if owned by another member of the party, the Game Master should ensure that the owner does not abuse their authority by giving unreasonable or unwanted orders to the other player's Droid character.

 A Droid player character should be treated the same as any other player character, and in most cases it is best to give suggestions or advice instead of actual orders.
 (In fact, most Droid player characters have a Heuristic Processor so that they can creatively interpret orders and thus justify acting as they wish.)